bottkars/bottkars.github.io/_posts/2022-07-07-Update_PPDM_Using_ansible.md

 *Disclaimer: use this at your own Risk*

 ## why that ?
 Automation is everywhere.
-Automation is Standardized.
-Automation should be based on Rest API´s.
+Automation should be Standardized.
+Automation should be based on (Rest) API´s.
-Our customers broadly use Ansible to automate standard IT Tasks.
-Here an example use case to manage Dell PowerProtect Datamanager´s Update lifecycle.
+As our customers broadly use Ansible to automate standard IT Tasks, i created this Example use case to manage Dell PowerProtect Datamanager´s Update lifecycle.
 My Friend Preston De Guise has written a Nice Post on [PowerProtect Data Manager 19.11 – What’s New, and Updating](https://nsrd.info/blog/2022/07/05/powerprotect-data-manager-19-11-whats-new-and-updating/)

-We will do all of his outlined steps to update a PPDM form 19.10 to 19.11 using Ansible
+We will do all of his outlined steps to update a PowerProtect Datamanager from 19.10 to 19.11 using Ansible.

+The individual API Calls are Organized in Ansible roles and will be executed from corresponding Playbooks

 ## what we need
 In general, all of the following playbooks / roles are built with the Ansible URI module ( with one exception :-) )